Erdiko/user-admin/CONTRIBUTING.md

   cd scripts/dev
   ./install-dev.sh

+Convenient script to update all of the git repos.
+Use this whenever you want to pull the latest from ALL the repos.
+You don't need to run it right now.

+  ./update-dev.sh

 *Docker*

 Start your containers.
-It will set up an erdiko php/nginx environment as well as an Angular (node) container for making any changes to the JavaScript or CSS.
+This will set up an erdiko LEMP stack as well as an Angular (node) container for making any changes to the JavaScript or CSS.

   cd ../../
   docker-compose -f docker-compose-dev.yml up &